ingo/ingo.github.io/_recipes/chicken_liver_pate.md

 time: 20 minutes, plus chilling
 title: "Chicken-Liver P\xE2t\xE9"
 ---

+It takes less than a half-hour to prepare, and it will firm up in the refrigerator in a few hours.
+This smooth chicken liver pâté comes together in under 30 minutes and makes an elegant starter or sandwich spread.
+The livers are sautéed with shallots, brandy, thyme and cream for incredible richness of flavor.
+Chill the pâté for a few hours until firm.
+Serve it with crackers or crusty bread for an easy yet impressive appetizer.
 This chicken pâté recipe is a favorite of Sam Sifton, a food editor at The New York Times.
 It's a versatile dish that can be served in various ways, and it's quick and easy to prepare.

 ### Ingredients